colhountech/CT-Studio/README.md

 ## Tasks

-  ### Tasks WebApp -  The Most Basic ASP.NET Core WebApp in the World  - Written in C# 10 and .NET 6
+### Tasks WebApp -  The Most Basic ASP.NET Core WebApp in the World  - Written in C# 10 and .NET Core 6

-This WebApp does everything you need except save the tasks.
+The Purpose of this TasksWebApp is to teach and demonstrate the evolution of a simple ASP.NET Core 6 and ASP.NET Core 6 Rest API as a teaching tool.

+It's suitable for a young C# developer who has basic understanding of C# .NET Programming and basic familiarity with Visual Studio 2022.

+No knowledge of Web Programming is assumed but there is a lot going on and a lot to learn here.

+We start with just minimal Razor syntax and some pretty css and eventually evolve to a fully features Enterprise standard Web App using Azure Blob Storage.

+The project is filled with little Markdown documents on little learning tips and insights

+As it evolves you will need to Download and install `Azure Storage Explorer` and create a storage account on Azure.

+#### Lessson 1: Getting Started

 Open Visual Studio 2022, and create a new Project called using the **ASP.NET Core Web App** Template.